Shanghai is finally 'reopening,' but the trauma of lockdown lives on - KTVZ

 While the lockdown has been mostly lifted, some Covid restrictions remain a part of daily life.
 Most public venues and transportation still require a negative Covid test taken within 72 hours, and long lines formed at testing sites outside residential compounds throughout Wednesday.

-For the first time in two months, Shi took a bus to the Bund, Shanghai’s famed waterfront promenade along the Huangpu River.
+For the first time in two months, Shi, the photographer, took a bus to the Bund, Shanghai’s famed waterfront promenade along the Huangpu River.
 Families were out enjoying a stroll with kids running around — most still donning masks.

 To Shi, Shanghai’s emergence from lockdown felt very different from that of Wuhan, which was locked down for three months in early 2020 following what was the world’s first Covid outbreak.